smkartik/datarail.github.io/README.md

 ### Datarail repositories
 For the upcoming Datarail tutorial (5/31/2018), we will be drawing on code from three repositoires.
 Follow the steps below to install these packages on your computer.
-1. Open the terminal on Mac or git bash on Windows
+1. Open the terminal on Mac or bash on Windows
 2. Type the commands below in the given order.
 Press `Enter` after each command.
   ```
   mkdir git_repos